webrecorder/browsertrix/docs/user-guide/running-crawl.md

 ## In-Progress Statuses

-A crawl workflow that is in progress can be in one of five possible states:
+A crawl workflow that is in progress can be in one of the following states:

 | Status | Description |
 | ---- | ---- |